ammar-15/amis/README.md

 ## Notes

 This project is designed as a portfolio-quality geospatial visualization.
 The main concern is that the terrain surface and markers align correctly in scene space, not simply that the output looks visually impressive.

-For more detail on the intended behavior, scoring rationale, and data conventions, see [PRD.md](PRD.md).